Dialogical Self Theory

 Dialogical Self Theory, as published in Hermans’ and Kempen’s book “The dialogical self: Meaning as movement” (1993) emerged from working with valuation theory and the self-confrontation method in theory and practice and from a historical analysis of the psychological and novelistic literature.

-- the role of human interchange but also the impact of power
+- Emphasizes not only the role of human interchange but also the impact of social power

 - For a detailed exposition see the book The Dialogical Self: Meaning as Movement